Why Am I Unhappy? 7 Examples of How We Get Disconnected from our Values and Ourselves!

 Woman sat on sofa with head in hands

 Our values represent who we are.
-When we don't honour our values we actually disconnect from our 'selves' - what we're saying is I'm not important and this can leave us feeling angry, dissatisfied, sad and depressed or like there is something missing from our lives.
+When we don't honour our values we are actually creating a disconnect from our 'selves'.
+We're sending ourselves the message that we're not important and this can leave us feeling angry, dissatisfied, guilt or sad to name just a few possible emotions!

-1. We have negative associations with a value so we go out of our way to avoid expressing it - even though it's important to us deep down.
+We have negative associations with a value so we go out of our way to avoid expressing it—even though it's important to us deep down.

 EXAMPLE: A small child expresses wonder, or a teenager is being idealistic about the world, and a parent makes fun of them or angrily points out that they're wasting time or being stupid.
 We learn to shut down and stop expressing our wonder or idealism but later in life feel miserable, like something is missing in our lives.